 This page contains official WAEC and JAMB subject combination (admission requirements) for Public and Private International Law, including the List of Nigeria Universities Offering this Course, A level requirements and much more.

-You must be a Commercial student or Art student with a good background Commercial subjects for you to study this course in Nigeria Universities, and that’s can only be possible if you meet admission requirements.
-This page literally covers answers to questions related to O level and A-level admission requirement.
-That is, the WAEC subject combination (requirements), JAMB UTME subject combination (requirements), Direct Entry requirements, Special consideration (waivers) and the required screening documents for admission into Nigeria universities.
-In other to help you avoid having difficulties with getting admission in Nigeria Universities, we have some post that will be of benefit to you.
-You can always ignore!
+In other words, the WAEC subject combination (requirements), JAMB UTME subject combination (requirements), Direct Entry requirements, Special consideration (waivers) and the required screening documents for admission into Nigeria universities.
+In other to help you avoid having difficulties with getting admission in Nigeria Universities, we have some student guide articles that will be of benefit to you.
+You can ignore.

 WAEC subject combination (requirements) for Public and Private International Law